Pechora concentration camp: After World War II

 After surviving the war, local Soviet-born Jewish survivors of the camp returned to their hometowns in southwestern Ukraine and largely remained there for decades, constituting the few places in Eastern Europe where Jewish life continued into the 21st century (though many families would eventually emigrate to Israel or the West).

 Immediately following the war, a Soviet ethnomusicologist named Moisei Beregovski visited towns in what had been northern Transnistria to speak to survivors, aware of the fact that the survival rates were much higher in Transnistria than in German-occupied Ukraine.
 His team recorded songs performed by Pechora survivors from Tulchin, Bratslav, Bershad, and more.
 His team also wrote down the lyrics.
 Years later, the lyrics were set to new musical arrangements by a Toronto-based musical group.
 Their album (Yiddish Glory: The Lost Songs of World War II) was nominated for a Grammy award in 2019.

 In the 1950s, many of the convicted ethnic Ukrainian collaborators—against whom some survivors had testified—were released early from Soviet labor camps and returned to the communities in which they had served during the war.
+The return of these collaborators was reinforced by official Soviet memory policies that actively suppressed the specific details of the Holocaust.
+Soviet monuments and history books strictly avoided mentioning that victims at sites like Pechora were specifically targeted because they were Jewish.
+Instead, all victims were homogenized under the catch-all phrase "peaceful Soviet citizens".

 Given the continuity of Jewish life in the towns of what had been northern Transnistria—today, Ukraine's Vinnytsia Oblast—and the existence of postwar Yiddish-speaking communities, researchers have taken a keen interested in the remnants of Jewish life within the region.
 This includes scholar Jeffrey Veidlinger and groups from St. Petersburg, who visited survivors in towns like Tulchyn to interview survivors in the 1990s and early 2000s.
 Preeminent Yiddish-language writer Boris Sandler has also centered the Pechora camp and the Holocaust in Romania in his works, including the novella collection Red Shoes for Rachel.
 The Pechora camp was also the subject of a documentary by Israeli film maker Boris Maftsir, "We Allow You to Die."
 In 2022, the grandson of Pechora survivor Motl Braverman published a family memoir about his grandfather's survival in the camp: So They Remember: A Jewish Family's Story of Surviving the Holocaust in Soviet Ukraine.

 Today, the grounds of the former estate are known as "Pechera Park" and are open to visitors, while the main administrative building on the grounds operates as a hospital.
 There are relatively few reminders of its sinister role during the war.
 A few memorial plaques have been erected on the grounds, while a more extensive monument and additional memorial stones stand at the site of the mass grave at the nearby Jewish cemetery.